As well as its fascinating Viking history, County Waterford has plenty of places to explore.

 “Visitors experience a living and breathing crystal factory tour,” says David McCoy.
 “People can go behind the scenes and witness every stage of production, from the initial design stage and blowing right up to the final engraving of the piece.
 On completion of the tour, they then experience over 12,000 square feet of crystal heaven in the opulent retail store, which houses the largest retail showcase of Waterford Crystal in the world.”

 Fervent republicans may have other associations with Waterford.
 For it was in this city that Thomas Meagher, the leader of the Young Irelanders in the rebellion of 1848, first unveiled the Irish Tricolor in March of that year, marking a definitive moment in Irish history.
 At the beginning of the American Civil War, Meagher enlisted in the U.S. Army and rose to the rank of brigadier general.
-He went on to create and lead the Irish Brigade, one of the most famous units in the Union Army, and later was appointed governor of Montana.
+He went on to create and lead the Irish Brigade, one of the most famous units in the Union Army and later was appointed governor of Montana.

 Visitors to the city will be able to see the newly transformed historic city center, rechristened the Viking Triangle.
 Named for its shape, the originally walled part of the city comes to an apex at Reginald’s Tower and still maintains some of its medieval streets and architecture.
 The Viking Triangle is now home to the Waterford Treasure Museums, which include the Bishop’s Palace, Reginald’s Tower, and the Medieval Museum.
 The Waterford Crystal Centre is also located there.

 Waterford’s history is that of a Viking settlement that grew to become the first city in Ireland.
 Its people continue to live in the shadow of its ancient walls today.
 They still benefit from one of the premier ports in the country and some practice trades, such as glassmaking, have been perfected here over the centuries.
-The past has always been tightly woven into the present in Waterford, but in this landmark year of 2014, it’s come truly to life.

 Outside of Waterford City